metacognetix/content-samples/databricks/getting-started-apache-spark/design.md

 - Check against my standard design document
 - Make design doc template
 - Create storyarc curriculum plan
+- Automate build and publish with github actions

 ## Intro
 - Not a data scientist or an engineer